vanilla/docs/content/help/cloud/repository/index.md

 aliases:
 - /cloud/repository
 ---

+{{% cloudfeature %}}

-## Private Repository
+## Shared Private Repository

-Our [VIP plans](https://vanillaforums.com/plans) come with the option to open a private, shared code repository with the Vanilla Forums team on GitHub.
+Our [VIP plans](https://vanillaforums.com/plans) come with the option to open a private code repository that you share with the Vanilla Forums team on GitHub.
 This allows your developers to view and contribute to your custom features and theme.

 ### Setup